meyskens/linux-itf/src/lemp/mariadb/index.md

-# MariaDB
+#MariaDB

-Wanneer we een applicatie hosten gaan we gegarandeerd werken met data.
-Het beheren van data is een belangrijke taak die meestal door een database wordt gedaan.
+When we host an application we are guaranteed to work with data.
+Managing data is an important task that is usually done by a database.
-Onze database server gaat voor ons data opslaan, beheren, doorzoeken en en toegangkelijk stellen aan gebruikers en systemen.
+Our database server is going to store, manage, search and access data for us to users and systems.

-Een software pakket dat databases gaat hosten is gekend ald een Database Management System (DBMS)
+A software package that will host databases is known there a Database Management System (DBMS)

 ## Databases

-Databases zijn er in alle soorten en maten.
-De juiste keuze is vooral afhankelijk van het type data dat je wil opslagen.
-Maar ook perfomantie en de hoeveelheid data spelen een grote rol in de keuze.
-We gaan hier vershillende type databases even bekijken:
+Databases come in all shapes and sizes.
+The right choice depends mainly on the type of data you want to store.
+But also perfomance and the amount of data play a major role in the choice.
+We will take a look at different types of databases:

-- Relationele database
+- Relational database

-  - Maakt gebruik van Structured Query Language (SQL)
+  - Uses Structured Query Language (SQL)
-  - Meest bekende en gebruikte databases
+  - Most known and used databases

 - NoSQL database (Not only SQL / non SQL)
   - Key/value database